AlexandreTI-AUT/serverrest.dev-tests/README.md

 ### Required
 - Install  Node.js in your computer.Link => https://nodejs.org/pt-br/download/
-- Open the terminal in the `Functional-Tests` project directory and run the `npm install` command to install the dependencies.
+- Open the terminal in the root project directory and run the `npm install` command to install the dependencies.

 ### How to run automation
 - Run the command `npm run test-open` to open the Cypress screen to run tests by interacting with the screen.